0xE0-rng/wikiartDataGetter/README.md

 # wikiartDataGetter
-A small util to download pictures matching a specific style.
+A small utility to download pictures matching a specific style.

 I wrote this utility as a part of my bachelor thesis.
 Please use responsible as this can cause a lot of traffic.

 ## Usage
-With default settings this will only download the 'impressionismus' style to yo ur '~/wikiartDatay'
+With default settings this will only download the 'impressionismus' style to yo ur '~/wikiartData'

+to modify:

 - set the rootFoler variable to your download target folder